ggerganov/llama.cpp/README.md

 ### BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
-BLAS doesn't affect the normal generation performance.
-There are currently three different implementations of it:
+Support with CPU-only BLAS implementations doesn't affect the normal generation performance.
+We may see generation performance improvements with GPU-involved BLAS implementations, e.g. cuBLAS, hipBLAS and CLBlast.
+There are currently several different BLAS implementations available for build and use:

 - #### Accelerate Framework: